Research

 Works in Progress

-Policy Rule by Committee
+Policy Rule by Committee (with Alan Zhao)

 Ownership Bias: Evidence from the Washington Post